Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 Wet Suit for warm water

 If you only dive in warm water and you have an average tolerance to cold water then you’ll be perfectly happy with a wetsuit.
-It’ll be completely sufficient for your needs.
+It will be completely sufficient for your needs.

-Diving in a variety of environments from very cold to warm water, it makes sense to have a closer look at a dry suit.
+Scuba diving in a variety of environments from warm to very cold water, it makes sense to have a closer look at a dry suit.
 They cost more but you will only need one dive suit for all those environments.
-Less gear to buy and to have lying around.

 Drysuit for Cold Environments or Technical Diving